michelesr/thesis/src/intro.md

 as bugs related to different versions of one or more application components.
-Furthermore, providing a containerized development environment helps the reproduction of reported bugs, given that all the developers work in a standardized and easy to obtain environment.
+Furthermore, providing a containerized development environment helps the reproduction of reported bugs, given that all the developers work in a standardized, reproducible, and easy to obtain environment.

 Part of the research work preceding the thesis consisted in comparing different typologies of tests that could be implemented for a software, and finding the